SRI-International/vocoder/README.md

 YouTube.

 I sectioned off particular components of functionality into their own directories.
-The goal is to develop a solution that will link the functionality into a single program for the project
+The goal is to develop a solution that will link the functionality into a single program for the project to run.
+Sections may be added or removed as implementation research continues.

 ## Contents of Repo
 * `py_downloader/` : YouTube audio downloader script in Python